DallanQ/brass_birmingham_1/Manual.md

 - During the Canal Era, each player may place a maximum of 1 of their Industry tiles in each location.

-- You may Overbuild any of your Industry tiles without restriction. • You may also Overbuild opponents' Coal Mines/Iron Works, but only when there are no coal/iron cubes left on any Industry tiles or in the Market.
+- You may Overbuild any of your Industry tiles without restriction.

+- You may also Overbuild opponents' Coal Mines/Iron Works, but only when there are no coal/iron cubes left on any Industry tiles or in the Market.
-- You must be connected to a

-## To

-sell cotton, manufactured goods, or pottery; and to consume coal (but not iron) from the Market.
+- You must be connected to a (two arrows in the opposite direction) to sell cotton, manufactured goods, or pottery; and to consume coal (but not iron) from the Market.

 - You do not need to be connected to consume your own Breweries' beer, but must be connected to other players' Breweries, or to Merchant beer (only available when selling).